Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 So, for the best possible experience in this amazing country, arrive prepared!

-What are you favorite travel apps?
+Got any questions about my recommended apps for China travel?
+Any hidden gems of your own?
 Let me know in the comments below.
-Next, take a read of my epic article on Chinese culture.
+Otherwise, take a read of my epic article on Chinese culture.
 You’ll learn a lot.

 Main image credit: Supplied by Mike Cairnduff.